norton120/pirate_baby/content/posts/caffeine.md

 Debt can be a strategic tool in moments when it is legitimately viable that future you _will_ have significantly more resources than current you.
 A business with massive (recoverable) accounts receivables but little cash-on-hand can leverage debt to bridge the gap.
 But as a sea of failed zero-rate startups learned the hard way, accruing debt against "likely future success" is a dangerous game.

 *~yes, technically caffeine acts as a mild stimulant in addition to the aforementioned adenosine-blocking properties.
-This stimulation is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4NzQxNzA2OCwtMjg0MDgyNzM5LC0xMj
+eyJoaXN0b3J5IjpbLTgzNDk2ODIzMSwtMjg0MDgyNzM5LC0xMj
 IyMTI5ODcsMTI3ODYxNzM4MiwyMDk4MzE3MDU3LC0yMDMzNTEw
 MjAsLTE2MTQwMzkyOTcsLTM2MTYzNTA1MSwtMzUxMjkzMzUwXX
 0=